There's value in diversity

 Not only did our China team give their colleagues in Chicago a lesson on Chinese culture and customs (Did you know that, in China, sliding your business card across the table is an offensive behavior?), but they also helped prepare the proposal in Mandarin.
 When we were awarded the work, the client told us they knew Plante Moran was the right choice because we had staff who spoke Mandarin and understood Chinese culture.
 Apparently, other firms used computer software to translate their proposals, and the content was illegible.

 Examples like this remind us that having a diverse staff means we bring more to the table.
 Our definition of diversity brings a spectrum of differences under one inclusive tent.
 Age, ethnicity, education and income, gender, personality, and sexual orientation — we value these and many other attributes that contribute to one’s unique and individual persona.

 Whether it’s a staff member who thinks in new, creative ways, can better relate to a prospect, or can teach others something new — a diverse team always outperforms a nondiverse team.

-That’s why we created our Inclusion and Diversity Council (IDC) — to help the firm achieve long-term success and growth through improving client service and staff satisfaction by identifying opportunities to engender a thriving diverse and inclusive environment.
+That’s why we created our Diversity, Equity, and Inclusion council — to help the firm achieve long-term success and growth through improving client service and staff satisfaction by identifying opportunities to engender a thriving diverse and inclusive environment.

 One of the IDC’s primary roles is to recommend strategic action steps that will contribute to our ability to understand, embrace, and effectively manage human differences.
 Under the direction of the IDC, we’ve implemented programs and initiatives to support a diverse workplace, including:

 - Developing a diversity awareness curriculum for partners, managers, staff, and interns.

 - A Women-in-Leadership initiative focused on the retention, development, and advancement of female leaders.

 - A robust diversity recruiting initiative that includes introducing high school students to the accounting profession, a multicultural internship program for college students, and involvement with multiple associations, including the National Association of Black Accountants (NABA) and Career Forum Network for our Japanese business services.